Danmcaires/Blog-post/Blog-post.md

-On the [FluxCD official documentation](https://fluxcd.io/flux/) you can find some others resources that Flux provides, that may be better suited for your specific case.
+On the [FluxCD official documentation](https://fluxcd.io/flux/) you can find some others resources that Flux provides, that may be better suited for your specific use case.
 For example, another resource available in flux that can be used is the `kustomization`.
 This resource is responsible for defining a pipeline for fetching, decrypting, building, validating and applying kustomize overlays or plain Kubernetes manifests.

+## GitOps

+> TODO: add the befits from using flux to maintain sync between repo and deployment,
+## Conclusion

+You have just learned how to make use of the resources from FluxCD, made available on the StarlingX platform, to deploy, manage and keep the release in sync with source.
+FluxCD offers muh more than it was shown here, make sure to visit the [official website]() to learn more about all the solutions that FluxCD offers.

+Next on this series you will learn how to package and deploy your application as a StarlingX app and the benefits that this type of deployment offers.